jlaw9/fungcat/README.md

 # fungcat

 This repo is a backup of the old scripts I used 2017-2018 to evaluate and analyze function prediction methods for the 19 and 200 bacterial species.

+Here is the location where I used these scripts:
+`/data/jeff-law/projects/fungcat/2017-10-fungcat`

 The new scripts are in these repos:
 - https://github.com/jlaw9/FastSinkSource